HelloTinyWorld/dsa4262/README.md

 |-- task1_model_training.ipynb
 |-- task2_data_parsing.ipynb
 |-- task2.ipynb
+|-- task1/
+|    |-- files required for task1, only contains parsed_dataset2.csv which is a test dataset.
+Rest of the files will be added later
 (The following folders will be created later)
-|-- task1/
-|    |-- files required for task1
 |-- predictions/
 |    |-- .gitkeep
 |    |-- (multiple prediction CSV files)